FT1006/plaid-ledger-recon/docs/ADR-001-LIVING.md

   - Lineage: zero entries missing lineage fields in the period.
 - Exit policy: success=0; any breach=1.

+Report Independence:
+- Reports may be generated without reconciliation for debugging, but must not be published unless a successful reconcile exists for the same period.
+CI enforces this; local runs are unrestricted.

 Demo/CI Override:
 - To avoid live Plaid point-in-time balance drift in demos, the CLI accepts `--balances-json` to provide curated period balances.
 When supplied, Plaid